Top 50 Triggers Interview Questions and Answers

 Functions are reusable blocks of code that can be called multiple times in a program.

-Q9.
-What is difference between scheduled trigger and tumbling window trigger
+Q. What is the difference between a scheduled trigger and a tumbling window trigger?

 Scheduled trigger is time-based while tumbling window trigger is data-based.